 2. It’s a good investment.

 Having a flat battery usually means having to call for roadside assistance, and roadside assistance isn’t cheap.
 Waiting around in the cold when you should have been dropping of kids or in an important meeting is no fun either.
-Flat batteries is by far the most frequent reason people require assistance.
+Flat batteries are by far the most frequent reason people require assistance.

 3. It protects your settings.

 If your battery becomes completely drained, it can no longer supply any power to the car’s electrical system.
 That usually causes it to reset, wiping out all your settings and preferences.
-So after you’ve gotten your car started and driven around for a while, you’ll still have to spend some time setting up things the way you want them.
+So after you’ve gotten your vehicle started and driven around for a while, you’ll still have to spend some time setting up things the way you want them.
 By having a charger in your car, you’ll never have to worry about that ever again.